Bethlehem Steel: 21st century operations, bankruptcy, and liquidation

 In 2007, the Bethlehem Steel property was sold to Sands BethWorks, which planned to build a casino where the plant once stood.
 Construction began in fall 2007, and the casino was completed in 2009.
 Due to a global steel shortage at the time, the casino had difficulty finding the 16,000 tons of structural steel needed for construction of the $600 million casino complex.

 The site of the company's original plant in Bethlehem, Pennsylvania is home to SteelStacks, an arts and entertainment district.
 The plant's rusted five blast furnaces were left standing and serve as a backdrop for the new campus.
 SteelStacks currently features the ArtsQuest Center, a contemporary performing arts center, the Wind Creek Bethlehem casino resort, formerly Sands Casino Resort Bethlehem, a gambling emporium, and new studios for WLVT-TV, the Lehigh Valley's PBS affiliate.
 The area includes three outdoor music venues: Levitt Pavilion is a free music venue featuring lawn seating for up to 2,500 people, Air Products Town Square at Steelstacks, and PNC Plaza, which hosts outdoor concerts.
 Levitt Pavilion and the casino resort are connected via the Hoover-Mason Trestle linear park.

+At the former Cambria Iron Company plant in Johnstown, Pennsylvania, the blacksmith shop, carpentry and pattern shop, and rolling mill administration buildings are now part of the Center for Metal Arts.

 On November 9, 2016, a warehouse being used as a recycling facility that was part of the Bethlehem Steel complex in Lackawanna, New York caught fire and burned down.

 On May 19, 2019, Martin Tower, Bethlehem Steel's former corporate headquarters building in West Bethlehem, was demolished.

-Bethlehem Steel's corporate records are housed at the Hagley Museum and Library in Wilmington, Delaware, and at the National Museum of Industrial History in Bethlehem.
+Bethlehem Steel's corporate records are housed at the Hagley Museum and Library in Wilmington, Delaware, the National Canal Museum in Easton, PA, and the National Museum of Industrial History in Bethlehem, PA.